kizniche/Mycodo/mycodo-api.rst

 Endpoints
 ---------

+A vendor-specific content type header must be included to determine which API version to use.
+For version 1, this is "application/vnd.mycodo.v1+json", as can be seen in the examples, above.

-Visit https://127.0.0.1/api/v1 for documentation of the current API endpoints of your Mycodo install.
+Visit https://127.0.0.1/api for documentation of the current API endpoints of your Mycodo install.

 Documentation for the latest API version is also available in HTML format: `Mycodo API Docs <https://kizniche.github.io/Mycodo/mycodo-api.html>`__